Fall, Spring, Academic Year

 Under the reciprocal exchange agreement, University of Iowa students pay their regular UI tuition and fees to participate in this program.
 Room and board is comparable to Iowa costs in the Mayflower residence hall.
 Added expenses include airfare, a UI administrative fee, and similar costs as described in the Costs section of our website.

 The University of Strathclyde was founded in 1796 as a place of 'useful learning', and soon became Scotland's leading technological institution.
 Major 'departments' at Strathclyde are referred to 'Faculties'.
 The Faculty of Engineering is very strong, as is the Strathclyde Business School.
 The Faculty of Humanities and Social Sciences also offers a broad range of classes, making Strathclyde a good destination for almost any student.

 University of Iowa students enroll in classes that are part of the regular curriculum at the University of Strathclyde.
 This means participating in a system that is significantly different from the US broad-based, liberal arts education, both in terms of calendar and specialization of studies.
 Students usually take between three and five courses each semester, earning between 12 and 18 semester hours of transfer credit for each semester.

-Take a look at the following links for information about course options available to study abroad students by exploring the University of Strathclyde’s online Class Catalogue.
+Take a look at the course options open to study abroad students by exploring the University of Strathclyde’s online Class Catalogue.